spirita1204/Leetcode/Problems/432-All-O`one-Data-Structure.md

 # 432. All O`one Data Structure

-Data structure: Set
-Difficulty: Hard

-Design a data structure to store the strings' count with the ability to return the strings with minimum and maximum counts.
+  Data Structure: Set </br> Difficulty: Hard </br> </br>Design a data structure to store the strings' count with the ability to return the strings with minimum and maximum counts.

 Implement the `AllOne` class: